 We started the business apartment platform WOCALS (World Wide Locals) as we have been expats on our own and we know the challenges one often faces when finding a new home abroad.
 We focus on offering standard furnished apartments and boarding houses so that you can find all kinds of apartments from small and budget-friendly to high-end.

-In comparison to Airbnb, we are focused on what is most important for business stays: reliable landlords, cheap on long term-stays, and professional care.
+In comparison to Airbnb, we are focused on what is most important for business stays: reliable landlords, cheap on long-term stays, and professional care.

 Once you’re ready to move in —> read this guide: “The 5-Step Process to Moving into Your New Apartment in Germany

 New to Germany?
 Join our Welcome Program!
 Want to join our author team?
-Send us an emailJoin our Life in Düsseldorf | Expats & Locals Community group and register for our newsletter (packed with the hottest events, seasonal activities, upcoming job opportunities and more)!
+Send us an emailJoin our Life in Düsseldorf | Expats & Locals Community group and register for our newsletter (packed with the hottest events, seasonal activities, latest vlogs and more)!